huongtran-3/-Tran/index.md

 If you would like to know more about my academic and professional background you can take a look at my CV.

 ## Project
-Here you can take a look at an Agent-Based Model I built as part of my Data Analytics training in Python.
+Here you can take a look at an Agent-Based Model I built as part of my Geography Programming Courses.